A fast deep-learning approach to probing primordial black hole populations in gravitational wave events: Results

 \subsection{Parameter inference for PBHs in GW events}

 As a proof of concept, we consider a black hole population model composed of PBHs and ABHs.
-In the model we investigate, PBHs are from the post-inflation collapses of supercritical bubbles during inflation and are described by three parameters: the characteristic mass $M_c$ of the black hole mass distribution in their source frame, the width of the mass distribution $\sigma$, and the fraction of PBHs in dark matter $f_\text{PBH}$.
-Meanwhile, ABHs are described by the phenomenological POWER-LAW + PEAK model.
-In this work, we focus on the inference of PBH parameters, i.e. $\{M_c,\,f_\text{PBH},\,\sigma\}$, and consider observations consisting of 64 merger events, with a threshold of signal-to-noise ratio (SNR) $\gtrsim 12$ assuming an O3 noise curve for observability.
+In the model we investigate, PBHs are from the post-inflation collapses of supercritical bubbles during inflation and are described by three parameters: the characteristic mass $M_c$ of the black hole mass distribution in their source frame, the width of the mass distribution $\sigma$, and the fraction of PBHs in dark matter $f_\text{PBH}$~\cite{Hai-LongHuang:2023atg,Liu:2018ess}.
+Meanwhile, ABHs are described by the phenomenological POWER-LAW + PEAK model~\cite{LIGOScientific:2018jsj,DeLuca:2021wjr,KAGRA:2021duu,Madau:2014bja}.
+In this work, we focus on the inference of PBH parameters, i.e. $\{M_c,\,f_\text{PBH},\,\sigma\}$, and consider observations consisting of 128 merger events, with a threshold of signal-to-noise ratio (SNR) $\gtrsim 12$ assuming an O3 noise curve for observability.
 The corresponding details are provided in \textbf{Methods}.

-To investigate the robustness of our model, we consider to fix $f_{\rm PBH} = 10^{-2.5}$ and randomly sample the other population parameters.
-Out of the 64 generated events, 42 are PBH binaries.
-In the left panel of \autoref{fig:dist_fPBH-2.5}, we show the real event parameters as colored points, and overlay the event posterior distributions inferred by DINGO in gray.
-Traditional hierarchical Bayesian inference on the PBH population parameters using the affine-invariant MCMC ensemble sampler \texttt{emcee}~\cite{2013PASP..125..306F} has also been performed, and the comparison of the results between hierarchical Bayesian inference and our deep-learning approach is presented in the right panel of \autoref{fig:dist_fPBH-2.5}.
-Our population model inference takes $\mathcal{O}(1)$ second on a GPU and just 10 seconds even when using solely the CPU.
-As a comparison, the MCMC sampler takes about one week to converge.
-Meanwhile, we also tested parallel nested sampling with dynesty~\cite{2020MNRAS.493.3132S}, which required roughly three days and yielded posterior distributions similar to those from MCMC.
+{ To investigate the robustness of our model, we fix $f_{\rm PBH} = 10^{-3}$ and set other values compatible with current observations. \footnote{We fix $\log_{10} R^0_\text{ABH} = \log_{10} 20,\, \log_{10} \lambda = \log_{10} 0.038,\, m_\text{min} = 10,\, m_\text{max} = 80,\, \alpha = 3.5,\, \mu_G = 35,\, \sigma_G = 3,\, \delta_m = 6,\, \beta = 1.2,\, M_c = 45,\, \log_{10} \sigma = -0.5$.} Out of the 128 generated events, 46 are PBH binaries.} { We show the illustration of the inputs to our model in the left panel of \autoref{fig:dist_fPBH-3}, while we show the true parameters of each event as colored points and overlay the posterior distributions of all events inferred by DINGO in gray.
+These posteriors are based on the parameter priors used in DINGO training, and this prior dependence is removed through reweighting (\autoref{eq:event_MCint}). } Traditional hierarchical Bayesian inference on the PBH population parameters using the dynamic nested sampling package \texttt{dynesty}~\cite{2020MNRAS.493.3132S} (wrapped in \texttt{bilby}~\cite{Ashton:2018jfp}) has also been performed, and the comparison of the results between hierarchical Bayesian inference and our deep-learning approach is presented in the right panel of \autoref{fig:dist_fPBH-3}.